sparkrew/fika/api-finder/README.md

 **Rationale**:
 - There are usually far fewer third-party call sites than public methods, so working backward is efficient.
-- Using the direct caller preserves call-site context (needed for coverage filtering and test generation).
+- Using the direct caller preserves call-site context (needed for coverage filtering and reachability scenario generation).
 - BFS plus “stop at first public method per branch” yields practical paths without attempting to enumerate all possible paths.

 ### 3. Reverse Call Graph Traversal